yWorks/yGuard/docs/task_documentation.md

 ## Preamble

-Using the `yGuard` Ant task, name obfuscation and code shrinking can be seamlessly integrated into your deployment process.
+Using the `yGuard` Ant task, name obfuscation can be seamlessly integrated into your deployment process.

-The `yguard` task contains two nested elements that perform the name obfuscation and code shrinking separately:
+The `yguard` task requires a element to perform name obfuscation:

 - The [rename](#the-rename-element) element performs name-obfuscation, renaming all packages, classes, methods and fields according to a selectable name-mapping scheme.
 Elements can be excluded from the renaming process by annotating them with a certain annotation class in the source code or using a nested [keep](#the-keep-element) element.
-- The [shrink](#the-shrink-element) element removes all code elements that are not reachable from the entrypoints given in the nested [keep](#the-keep-element) element.

 ## Table of contents